Jegan12/grab_on_rent_ola/README.md

 * In env change APPLICATION  as any one of [ADMIN,CUSTOMER,DRIVER].

+* run bundle exec sidekiq 3 to start the sidekiq

 * Run the app 3 times with APPLICATION env as ADMIN , CUSTOMER, DRIVER with same database and redis conf